randyridge/cluster-wip/README.md

 cloudflared tunnel login
 ```

-- Click the link in the shell, sign in, select the domain you want, in my case it's me.net, hit the authorize button, close tab when it says it's ok
+- Click the link in the shell, sign in, select the domain you want, in my case it's our fictional *somedomain.net*, hit the authorize button, close tab when it says it's ok

 - Create tunnel (this step will output a cloudflare-tunnel.json)